Home » Natural Human Diet: A Guide to Species-Specific Foods

 • Instincts in nature: only what is edible and tasty in nature (raw and unaltered) is real human food.
 Animals in nature know what to eat and what not.
 We humans do too, but we do not live in our original natural habitat, the tropical forest with abundant fruits.
 Instead, we make otherwise inedible and unpalatable foods edible – by cooking.

 • Learning from chimpanzees: we can compare the diet of closely related species and their biological adaptations to diet.
-In our case those are the chimpanzees – our frugivorous cousins!
+In our case, those are the chimpanzees – our frugivorous cousins!
 In the wild, their diet is around 70% ripe tropical fruits.
 24% other plant-based foods, such as flowers, nuts, leaves, seeds, barks, and tubers.
 6% animal-based (eggs, insects, and meat).
-Insects account for 4% and meat for 1-2% (more details here) – and everything raw.
+Insects account for 4% and meat for 1-2% (more details here) – and everything is raw.

 • What am I actually eating?
 Studying the ecological and nutritional properties of foods (like here) can give us valuable information on their suitability as food.